Written by Eric (he/him), student

 When you start university or college next fall, it’s likely that at some point you’ll deal with stress in one way or another.
 Fortunately, at Waterloo there are a number of different resources that can help you de-stress and cope with everything you have going on.

-Waterloo’s Faculty of Arts plans an end of term de-stress event.
+Waterloo’s Faculty of Arts plans an end-of-term de-stress event.
 This term it included ornament decorating, cookie decorating, pizza, and even a visit from therapy dogs!
 This event comes at the end of the semester when everyone has exams and assignments and stress levels are high, which makes it the perfect time for an event like this.

-In fact, every faculty has their own de-stressing events during exams breaks, too!
+In fact, every faculty has their own de-stressing events during exams breaks!
 The Faculty of Health has a Therapy Farm, which brings in different animals as a petting zoo for students.
 And the Faculty of Engineering puts on a Purple Pancake Breakfast with free pancakes!
 On top of this, there are year-round events across campus for de-stressing, like anxiety workshops and yoga.

 Another very important resource is counselling.
-Sometimes stress levels can become dangerous and even affect our physical and mental health.
+Sometimes stress levels can become dangerous and affect our physical and mental health.
 When this happens, it’s important to talk to someone, especially if you feel stuck or helpless.
 Stress is common, but it’s not something to take lightly.
 While you’re in high school, talking with your guidance counsellor or parents can be a good place to start.

 If I’m feeling stressed, I like to talk it out with my friends and family.
 They can help me get perspective and come up with a game plan to deal with what I’m feeling.
 Most universities also have counselling services on campus, so that’s something to look forward to.